KarthikkrishnanJ/class-track-by-karthik/SECURITY.md

 I will review reports as soon as possible and work on a fix if the issue is confirmed.

-Thank you for helping keep Class Tracker secure.
+Thank you for helping keep Class Track secure.